-We offer weatherization services in Portland, Bangor, Waterville and nearby.
+We offer weatherization services in Bangor, Waterville, Augusta and nearby.
 Call us today to schedule a free estimate!

 A good way to understand the scope of home weatherization is to focus on the building’s skin –what building scientists call the “building envelope.”

 This structural assembly typically contains wood framing (studs, plates, rafters and sheathing) as well as insulation, water-resistant membranes and finished surfaces (roofing, siding, wallboard).
 Windows and exterior doors are also included in the building envelope.